ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field

 \paragraph{\ttcode{percolation\_probability}} Measures the bond percolation probability, i.e. if we can wind around the system while only traversing bonds with $\hat{\sigma}^{x} = -1$ ($\hat{\sigma}^{z} = -1$) in the $\hat{\sigma}^x$-basis ($\hat{\sigma}^z$-basis).
 Formally, it is the expectation value $\langle \hat{\Pi}^{x/z} \rangle$ of the projector

 over all possible configurations $\{\hat{\sigma}^{x/z}\}_j$ with non-zero winding number $W(j)$ of connected link clusters of neighboring $\hat{\sigma}^{x/z} = -1$.
 These clusters are called percolating clusters.
-For details, see \cite{Linsel2024, Duennweber2025, Linsel2025}.
+For details, see \cite{Linsel2024, Duennweber2025, Linsel2026}.

 \paragraph{\ttcode{percolation\_strength}} If a snapshot does not have a percolating cluster, the percolation strength is 0.
-If a snapshot has a percolating cluster, the percolation strength is defined as the result of \ttcode{largest\_cluster} divided by the total number of links in the system.
-For details, see \cite{Linsel2024, Linsel2025}.
+If a snapshot has a percolating cluster, the percolation strength is \ttcode{largest\_cluster} divided by the total number of links in the system.
+For details, see \cite{Linsel2024, Linsel2026}.

 \paragraph{\ttcode{plaquette\_percolation\_probability}} Similar to the percolation probability of bonds.
-Two plaquettes are in the same cluster if they share a link $l$ with $\hat{\tau^x_l} = -1$.
-For details, see \cite{Linsel2025}.
+Two plaquettes are in the same cluster if they share a link $l$ with $\hat{\sigma}^x_l = -1$.
+For details, see \cite{Linsel2026}.